PRIVACY POLICY / FAIR PROCESSING NOTICE (GDPR)

 Introduction

-In addition, We are supporting the establishment of other Unbound prayer teams across the UK.
-We will soon registered as an incorporated charitable company.
-We operate this website to promote our local work and support the establishment of other UK regional Unbound teams.
+We operate this website to promote our local work and support the establishment and running of other UK Unbound teams and ministries.

 We operate within the Roman Catholic Diocese of Nottingham (“DofN”) with the permission of the Bishop of the Diocese.
-We follows the DofN’s policies for Data Protection, Privacy and Safeguarding.
+We follow the DofN’s policies for Data Protection, Privacy and Safeguarding.

-The new Data Protection Regulations (GDPR), in effect since 25th May 2018, ask businesses and charities to be clear on personal data collected and how it is used.
-This privacy policy explains what personal data We collect about you and how We use it.
-References to personal information or data means information or data on you.
+The Data Protection Regulations, otherwise known as GDPR, effective from 25th May 2018, ask businesses and charities to be clear on personal data collected and how it is used.
+This privacy policy explains what personal data We collect about the Client, the Team and the UK Teams (“You / Your”) and how We use it.
+References to personal information or data means information or data on You.

 Typical Processing

-So as to stay in touch with you about Our news and information about events, conferences and retreats, and so as to be able to offer you prayer and follow up on Ministry appointments; it is essential that We keep accurate and contemporaneous records.
-When you contact us and/or request to stay in touch with us (either at a conference, via our website, or by telephone, verbally or similar), We collect your basic personal contact information which may include your name, address, telephone/mobile number and email address.
+So as to stay in touch with You about Our news and information about events, conferences and retreats and so as to be able to offer You Ministry appointments and follow up appointments, it is essential that We keep accurate and contemporaneous records.
+When You contact Us and/or request to stay in touch with Us (either at a conference, via our website or by telephone, text, email or message or in person), We collect your basic personal contact information which may include your name, address, telephone/mobile number and email address.
+If you decide to receive Ministry, we collect further information via our “Intake Form” which includes, but is not limited to, the Further Details.

-We keep records of our volunteers, including personal contact details and training logs.
-We also keep records of contact details about you if you have attended a conference, retreat, event or Ministry appointment.
-Ministry appointment records are stored on paper locally.
-Conference, Retreat and Event records about you are stored on paper and/or centrally (electronically) as appropriate.
-Records of volunteers are stored locally on paper and/or centrally (electronically) as appropriate.
+We similarly keep records of Our Team, including personal contact details and training logs.
+We keep records of contact details about You if you have attended a conference, retreat, event or Ministry appointment.
+Client Ministry appointment records, Team paperwork and conference, retreat and event records are stored on paper locally and/or electronically as appropriate.

-If you come for a Ministry appointment, We may also collect information about your medical history, status and treatment details.
-These records are updated when necessary and are not retained any longer than required (as set out below).
-The information is collated to comply with Our legal and regulatory obligations, and to meet Our obligations in relation to your health and needs.
-You have the right to refuse to provide this information, but should this occur, We may not be able to offer you Ministry.
+If you come for a Ministry appointment in addition to general Client details, We may also collect Further Details.
+All these records are updated when necessary and are not retained any longer than required (as set out below).
+The information is collated to comply with Our legal and regulatory obligations, and to meet Our obligations in relation to Your health and needs.
+You have the right to refuse to provide this information.
+However, should this occur, We may not be able to offer you Ministry or otherwise.

-All information shared by you, whether recorded or not, is considered private and confidential.
-We will not share this information without your express permission.
+All information shared by You, whether written or verbal, is private and confidential.
+We will not share this information without your express consent.
 The only exception to this is if there is a safeguarding issue raised during Ministry.
-Only in this instance, relevant personal details/case data may be disclosed to the relevant authorities, such as; Safeguarding Officers, police, doctor, paramedics, court of law, or social services.
+Only in this instance will relevant personal details/case data be disclosed to the relevant authorities, such as; Safeguarding Officers, police, doctor, paramedics, court of law, or social services or similar.

 How do we collect your information and keep your details safe?